March 2020 is a bit of madness.

 March Madness is also the name given to National Collegiate Athletic Association Division 1 Men’s Basketball tournament in the United States.

-It is no surprise that this very popular grassroots tournament has been canceled.
+It is no surprise that this very popular grassroots tournament has been cancelled.

 This sent a very strong message to the people in the United States that COVID-19 is a serious matter.